 Patients taking Alli excrete more fat than they would otherwise, and the above-linked review reports that around 30% less dietary fat is absorbed on Alli than would be otherwise.

-These effects are reversible, and when a patient stops taking Alli the pancreatic and gastric proteins function as normal.
+These effects are reversible, and when a patient stops taking Alli their enzyme and endogenous protein production returns to normal.

 Alli Side Effects